 Illuminated River invited Grant Waters, Co-founder of Tranquil City, to reflect on his relationship with the Thames and to share his thoughts on how we can discover a sense of urban calm by spending time by the river.
-In his blog, Grant explores the role of two iconic rivers, the Seine and the Thames, in holding the memory of their respective cities and he reminds us that "if we stand still ourselves, the river will carry on creating regardless".
+In his blog, Grant explores how two iconic rivers: the Seine and the Thames, play a role in holding the memory of their respective cities and reminds us that "if we stand still ourselves, the river will carry on creating regardless".

 Tranquil City is an organisation exploring our relationship with tranquillity in the urban environment to promote health, wellbeing and balance.
 Their interactive map, Tranquil Pavement London, uses noise, air quality and other environmental quality data to highlight areas that have the potential to be tranquil.